skip to content

 PHP: Passing variables to JavaScript

 PHP programmers often encounter problems when trying to dynamically generate JavaScript code.
-The problem is that some characters need to be escaped in JavaScript and also in PHP.
+Some characters need to be escaped in JavaScript, and also in PHP.
 This double-up can be hard to come to grips with.

 Escaping Quotes and Line Breaks